Hide Your Sheep Tour: Reception

 Pete Bishop from the Pittsburgh Press gave Van Halen's performance a mixed review.
-He opened by stating that the reader should forget the show for a moment, and note on the aspect of the show being David Lee Roth who Bishop wrote was giving an "obnoxious, disgusting exhibition" which the band did not need.
-He added about the fan response when they threw things on stage and jumped on stage only to get tossed back off while also noting on problems that happened before the show.
-When going to the show, he praised the entertainment and the lighting such as the strobe lights at the base of Alex Van Halen's drum platform.
-Adding to the term 'entertainment', Bishop stated that they were in the best physical rock 'n' roll tradition too - adding the praise to Roth's vocals.
-He however, criticized that the volume had ruled too often, drowning out Roth's vocals in a muddle of bass and drums, making it almost impossible to recognize songs.
+He praised Roth’s vocals but said he gave an "obnoxious, disgusting exhibition" that the band did not need.
+He reported pre-show problems and that during the show some fans climbed onstage while others threw objects on stage.
+He praised the entertainment as in best physical rock 'n' roll tradition.
+He also praised the lighting, such as the strobe lights at the base of Alex Van Halen's drum platform, but criticized the audio, saying that Roth's vocals were drowned in a muddle of bass and drums that made it almost impossible to recognize songs.

 Dave Stuckrath from the Lakeland Ledger gave the performance he attended in Lakeland a poor rating, opening his review by stating that the band was more spectacle than music.
 He criticized the set as being poorly paced and uneven - only to be saved by their pyrotechnic lighting effects.
 He also added about the deafening wall of sound which rendered the music and lyrics meaningless than their records.
-He noted that a Van Halen concert is flashy but was musically and emotionally empty, having to rely on gimmicks and Roth's usage of obscene words and gestures.
+He noted that a Van Halen concert was flashy but was musically and emotionally empty, having to rely on gimmicks and Roth's usage of obscene words and gestures.
 According to Stuckrath, they did nothing but "degrade rock 'n' roll's past, including that there was nothing original about their music and behavior.
 He concluded his review, saying that the audience had missed the opening acts which he said were the most entertaining part of the evening.
-Following the posting of the review, Candy Blank, an attendee from the concert responded to Stuckrath's criticism, stating that the band was one of the best groups around and that the crowd loved every moment instead of being bored in which Stuckrath had claimed, adding that the music was fantastic.
-They ended their response, adding that the whole article needs a retraction and that Stuckrath should try basing his articles on fact and not prejudice and that he doesn't seem to know anything about good rock and what an audience likes.
+The paper later published a letter by Candy Blank, a fan at the concert, who slammed Stuckrath's criticism, said the crowd was hardly bored, and called the music "fantastic".